qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 The important things about arena:

 - The borrow checker **no longer ensure the ID/handle points to a living object**.
 Each data access to arena may fail.
+There is equivalent of "use after free".
 - **Arenas still suffer from contagious borrow issue**.
 We need to borrow things as temporary as possible.
 But when arena contains a container and we want to for-loop on it, to avoid cost of copying the container, borrowing for long time is still necessary.
 If we want to change the arena when for looping in that container, contagious borrow issue appears.
 The previously mentioned **deferred mutation can help**.

+Some may think "using arena cannot protect you from equivalent of 'use after free' so it doesn't solve problem".
+But arena can greatly improve determinism of bugs, making debugging much easier.
+A randomly-occuring memory safety [Heisenbug](https://en.wikipedia.org/wiki/Heisenbug) may no longer trigger when you enable sanitizer, as sanitizer can change memory layout.

 ### Entity component system